JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

     https://hespokestyle.com/dress-shirt-parts-terminology/
     https://propercloth.com/reference/the-perfect-dress-shirt/

+# TODO:
+    - Types of shirt size
+        - Skinny, Slim, Tailored, Regular, Classic

 ##### Construction:

-- Types of shirt size
-    - Skinny, Slim,Tailored,Regular,Classic

 - Collar
     - Most shirt collars consist of a collar and a collar stand which supports the collar and is stitched to the shirt itself.
     - https://www.craftsy.com/post/sew-shirt-collar/